- How many sides does a hexagon have? Exploring the 6-sided shape

 - Honeycomb pattern - why the 6-sided shape is so prevalent in nature

-Welcome to the hexagon calculator which is a handy tool when dealing with any regular hexagon.
+Welcome to the hexagon calculator, A handy tool when dealing with any regular hexagon.
 The hexagon shape is one of the most popular shapes in nature, from honeycomb patterns to hexagon tiles for mirrors - its uses are almost endless.
-Here we not only explain why the 6-sided polygon is so popular, but also how to draw the hexagon sides.
+Here we do not only explain why the 6-sided polygon is so popular, but also how to correctly draw hexagon sides.
 We also answer the question "what is a hexagon?" using the hexagon definition.

-With our hexagon calculator you can explore many geometrical properties and calculations, including how to find the area of a hexagon as well as you can learn how to use the calculator to simplify any calculation involving this 6-sided shape.
+With our hexagon calculator you can explore many geometrical properties and calculations, including how to find the area of a hexagon, as well as teaching you how to use the calculator to simplify any calculation involving this 6-sided shape.

 How many sides does a hexagon have?
 Exploring the 6-sided shape

-It should come as no surprise that the hexagon (also known as "6-sided polygon") has precisely six sides.
+It should come as no surprise that the hexagon (also known as the "6-sided polygon") has precisely six sides.
 This is true for all hexagons since it is their defining feature.
-The length of the sides can vary from one to another except for the regular hexagon in which all sides must have equal length.
-We will dive a bit deeper into such shape later on, in particular regarding how to find the area of a hexagon.
+The length of the sides can vary even within the same hexagon, except when it comes to the regular hexagon, in which all sides must have equal length.
+We will dive a bit deeper into such shape later on, when we deal with how to find the area of a hexagon.
 For now, it suffices to say that the regular hexagon is not only the most common way to represent a 6-sided polygon but also the one most often found in nature.

-There will be a whole section dedicated to the important properties of the hexagon shape, but first, we need to know the technical answer to: "What is a hexagon?"
+There will be a whole section dedicated to the important properties of the hexagon shape, but first we need to know the technical answer to: "What is a hexagon?"
 This will help us understand the tricks we can use to calculate the area of a hexagon without using the hexagon area formula blindly.
-This tricks will involve using other polygons such as the squares, triangles and even parallelograms.
+These tricks involve using other polygons such as squares, triangles and even parallelograms.

 Hexagon definition, what is a hexagon?

-In very much the same fashion as an octagon is defined as having 8 angles, the hexagonal shape is technically defined as having 6 angles which conversely means that (as you could seen in the picture above) that the hexagonal shape is always a 6-sided shape.
-The angles of an arbitrary hexagon can have any value, but they all together have to sum up to 720º which you can easily convert to other units using our angle conversion calculator.
+In very much the same way an octagon is defined as having 8 angles, a hexagonal shape is technically defined as having 6 angles which conversely means that (as you could seen in the picture above) that the hexagonal shape is always a 6-sided shape.
+The angles of an arbitrary hexagon can have any value, but they all must to sum up to 720º (you can easily convert to other units using our angle conversion calculator).

 perimeter = 6 * side,